catenglaender/marp-presentations/2024/ilias-conf_sept24/toolset-for-building-helpful-pages/presentation.md

 ## <i class="fa fa-edit"></i> Your turn

-* which one of your section could use what kind of design element
+* which one of your section could use what kind of design element?
   * card
   * sidebar
   * icon & text